Biden steps out of the room and finds legacy-defining wins

 And on the Democrats’ party-line climate and health care package, Manchin has emphasized that it is impossible to craft legislation of this magnitude without White House input, although he did not deal with Biden directly until near the end, when the president called to let Manchin know the White House would support his agreement with Schumer, according to an official with knowledge of the call.

-Biden also stayed out of the last-minute deliberations involving Sen. Kyrsten Sinema, D-Ariz., and she and the president did not speak even as Democrats finalized an agreement that accommodated her demands.
+Biden also stayed out of the last-minute deliberations involving Sen. Kyrsten Sinema, D-Ariz.
+She and the president did not speak even as Democrats finalized an agreement that accommodated her demands.

 “In his heart, Joe is a U.S. senator,” said Sen. Jon Tester, D-Mont., the chief Democratic author of the burn pits legislation who also helped hash out the infrastructure law last year.
 “So he understands allowing this to work is how you get it done.”